ajm01/sample.batch.bonuspayout/batchjob.md

 kubectl create -f ./batchjob.yaml
 ```

 This will pull the latest image containing the bonuspayout app and the script that will start the server, submit the job and then stop the server.
-The cronjob itself will run the script.
+The Job itself will run the script.